 Will I have to travel?

-Since most of our judging is done online, you will
+Since all of our judging will be done online this year, you will

 When will the judging period take place?

 How much of a time commitment is it?

 We have designed our program to make the judging process as easy as possible for you.
 Last year, our online judges indicated that they took on average 6 hours to complete their categories.
 Our judging period will be open for three weeks, and you can judge at your leisure during that time period.